 An electric brake controller eliminates the chances of a trailer crashing into a tow vehicle by activating the trailer’s brakes whenever the driver hits the vehicle brakes.
 The brake controller essentially detects how much power is required by a caravan or trailer’s brakes to safely slow down and stop.

-Electric brake controllers are surprisingly easy to install.
+Traditional electric brake controllers are installed with an accompanied wiring harness.
 Once you’ve selected an easily-accessible area to mount the system (most campers place it beneath the dashboard), all that’s needed is to connect its wires to the vehicle’s brake wiring.

 Most electric brake controllers come with the following 4-wires: